lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Activity/README.md

 ## Instructions
 #### 1) Open a CAD program <br/>
 Make a sketch of a board outline (for example a 60 mm x 80 mm rectangle).
 Fillet the corners of the sketch.
 Export the sketch as a DXF.
+You can find more detailed instructions on how to do this on [this page](../../Week_1/Week_1_Activity/Board_Outline_Instructions.md).

 You may use our sample DXF file found [here](../../Week_1/Week_1_Activity/Project_1) if you wish.

 #### 2) Open the Activity 1 Schematic <br/>
 Open Activity_1.pro in KiCad (found [here](../../Week_1/Week_1_Activity/Project_1)).